 Demont

-ALTERNATIVE NAME: One-arm.
+ALTERNATE NAME: One-arm

-EXECUTION: One arm completes full arm strokes.
-The other is passive and placed backwards.
-Breathe toward the side of your passive arm – and don’t start the pull until you’ve finished breathing and your head is once again positioned downwards.
+EXECUTION: One-arm completes full arm strokes, the other is passive and placed backwards.
+Breathe toward the side of your passive arm and don’t start the pull until you’ve finished breathing and your head is once again positioned downwards.

 OBJECTIVE: A very good exercise for refining your position in the water.
-Executing it in such a way that you actually move forward may be difficult for a beginner, but also for experienced competitive swimmers.
-When a beginner tries to execute this exercise, they tend to feel as if they’re about to drown.
-Ten times later, it may still feel uncomfortable, but things have nevertheless improved for each time.
+Executing it in such a way that you actually move forward may be difficult for beginner and experienced competitive swimmers alike.
+When a beginner tries to execute this exercise, they tend to feel like they’re drowning.
+Ten times later, it may still feel uncomfortable, but hopefully things will improve with each repetition.

-Background: The 1970s Olympic star Rick DeMont, who was the first man to swim 400 meters freestyle in under four minutes at the Montreal Olympics, was one of those able to master this exercise at an early stage.
+Background: The 1970s Olympic star Rick DeMont, who was the first man to swim 400m freestyle in under four minutes at the Montreal Olympics, was one of the earliest to master this exercise.

 EXERCISE LEVEL: